 There are general requirements of the shelter life, reliability, and maintainability.
 Unless otherwise stated, the design life for a typical shelter must be 15 years.
 The shelter must also have a calculated mean time to repair at the organizational and intermediate level not to exceed 4 hours at the 90th percentile.

 These requirements apply to all expandable and non-expandable shelters.
 All shelters entering the standard family of shelters shall have a Maintainability Index calculated and assigned.
 The shelters should be constructed with the use of common hand tools.

 There are limits on the dimensions and weights.
 The maximum external dimensions of the shelter in shipping configuration should be eight feet by eight feet by 20 feet.

 Shielding effectiveness testing is a form of electromagnetic compatibility testing that requires an increased level of detail.
 Our trained engineers understand the requirements of the standard.
 That knowledge streamlines the testing process and assures the testing is applied appropriately and accurately to every shelter.

 Keystone Compliance is accredited to ISO 17025.
 Our test reports are recognized around the globe and delivered quickly upon completion of the testing.
 Communication throughout the test program is essential and something we excel at.
 Our customers are always aware of the status of testing.

 When manufacturers need competent shielding effectiveness testing, they partner with Keystone Compliance.
-In addition to shielding effectiveness, we also offer EMC testing, ESD testing and indirect lightning testing.
-We also feature a full environmental lab with vibration, altitude, temperature and a complete suite of other mechanical testing capabilities.
+In addition to shielding effectiveness, we also offer EMC testing, ESD testing, and indirect lightning testing.
+Furthermore we feature a full environmental lab with vibration, accelerated aging, temperature validation, and a complete suite of other mechanical testing capabilities.